Jabodebek LRT: Ridership

 The system carried 6,475 passengers on its opening day, 96,426 passengers within four days of opening, and over 620,000 passengers by 13 September.
 The Indonesian Ministry of Transport set a target of 120,000 daily passengers in the short term, and 500,000 within the medium term.
 On 16 September, the amount of daily trips was increased from 158 to 202, with extended operating hours.
 However, ridership keeps declining to 34,382 in mid-October due to the end of promotional fare of Rp 5,000 and decreased trips due to the maintenance process for 15 of the 31 available trainsets.

 Greater Jakarta LRT gets more ridership in 2024 despite the end of the promotional fare.
 During weekdays it has a ridership of 45,287 people per day and during weekend its ridership is 29,592 people per day.
 Greater Jakarta LRT has already carried more than 10 million passengers in less than a year despite the problems during the early period of its operation that has limited the number of train sets in operation.

 In July 2024, Greater Jakarta LRT monthly ridership made a new record and recorded as the biggest ridership since its operation at more than 2 million passengers within a month.

+Rolling stock

+LRT Jabodebek uses EMU rolling stock manufactured by PT.
+INKA, also known as iE203 series.
+There are 31 LRT Jabodebek Trainsets which consist of 6 cars per set, with 186 traincars in total.
+LRT Jabodebek LRV's run on 1.435mm Standard gauge as opposed to the Mainline's Cape gauge, along with using third rail power.
+Each 6-car Trainset can carry up to 1.300-1.500 passengers during rush hour.
+All trainsets have a red, black and white color scheme with the exception of those with advertisement wrappings.

+The first LRT Jabodebek Light Rail Vehicle was sent on land from INKA's Madiun Factory on 8 October 2019 and arrived in Jakarta on 11 October 2019.
+On 13 October, The trainsets were lifted up onto the tracks at Harjamukti LRT Station.

+The Jabodebek LRT trainsets come equipped with locally developed CBTC and GoA Level 3 ATO Train Control Systems and are operated without a train operator.